Gus Johnson (sportscaster): Roles

 Johnson has lent his voice for the play-by-play commentary in the video games NCAA Basketball 10, Madden NFL 11 and Madden NFL 12.
 He was also heard as the play-by-play announcer for the fictional football games seen in commercials for Buffalo Wild Wings.

 Before the 2010–11 NBA season, Johnson left MSG Network to spend more time with his son.
-CBS released him on May 5, 2011 following a contract dispute.
+CBS released him on May 5, 2011, following a contract dispute.
 On May 9, 2011, he finalized a deal to call college football and NFL telecasts for Fox Sports.

 In 2012, Johnson served as radio play-by-play announcer of Major League Soccer's San Jose Earthquakes.
-He called his first UEFA Champions League match on February 13, 2013 but stepped down as Fox's lead soccer announcer in 2014.
+He was named the lead Fox Soccer play-by-play announcer that year calling Barclays Premier League, FA Cup, and UEFA Champions League matches.
+His first soccer match was the UEFA Champions League round of 16 match on February 13, 2013.
+He then called the 2013 FA Cup final and the 2013 UEFA Champions League final, both held at Wembley Stadium.
+He then repeated this feat in both finals within a week apart, both along with color commentator and former USMNT star Eric Wynalda, except this time the 2014 UEFA Champions League final was played at Estadio da Luz in Lisbon, but he stepped down from that role on September 15, 2014.

 In August 2021, Fox Sports announced that Johnson would announce "select" NFL games for the 2021 season with former NFL player Aqib Talib.

-Gus Johnson worked as a Play by play man for the First Round of the 2022 NBA Playoffs for TNT and NBATV.
+Johnson worked as a play-by-play announcer for the first round of the 2022 NBA Playoffs for TNT and NBA TV and did it again the next year.
+Johnson also worked the first round of the NBA Playoffs for NBATV in 2024 and 1 game for TNT with Jim Jackson and Sideline Reporter Dennis Scott.

-In September 2021, Johnson was challenged by comedian Gus Johnson to an athletic competition for the Twitter handle @GusJohnson, as the sportscaster has not tweeted since 2012.